GSMUTNSR/book_codes/README.md

 .
 A bug was found in a+ a~ matrix elements : some values were missing in the output files and a+[p].a~[p] was not appearing on screen.
 It has been corrected.

+.
+There was when reading/writing OBMEs and TBMEs with files.
+It has been corrected and tested.

 _ A wrapper to call Coulomb wave functions from a FORTRAN code has been added.

 _ Rms radius and rms-radius one-body strength can now be calculated in no-core GSM using realistic interactions.